thall17/srt-parser/README.md

 3. Watch lecture videos and edit the imported notes however you wish (bold certain things, make more sub-bullets, add screenshots from lecture, etc.).
 Here's how the imported `.html` file will look in the Mac Notes app, (video titles will be populated with the actual titles):
 ![alt text](images/macnotes_example.png "Mac Notes Import Example")

+## Disclaimer
+Most Udacity courses organize their transcripts into folders for each lesson.
+In the rare case that it does not, you'll need to do this step manually, either by downloading each lesson individually, or downloading all and then organizing into directories.